romul/dbg_inspect/README.md

-# Dbg
+# DbgInspect

 dbg_inspect provides `Dbg.inspect/2` macro, which is an extended version of `IO.inspect/1` function for the debug purposes.

 ## Additional Features

-* Print representation of expression passed as the first argument
+* Prints representation of expression passed as the first argument
-* Print file name and line number where `Dbg.inspect/2` was called
+* Prints file name and line number where `Dbg.inspect/2` was called
 * Ability to print values of all variables used in the expression passed as the first argument
 * Colored output
 * Output to :stderr stream
-* No affects `prod` enviroment
+* No affects `prod` environment

 ## Example